course-kit/client/README.md

 | courseId | no | string | The ID of the course that the user should be redirected to after login.  |
 | schoolId | no | string | The ID of the school that the user should be redirected to after login.  |

+Will do nothing if the user is already logged in.

 #### `logout(opts: object): void`

 Logs out the user.
 Note that you must supply an options object with either a `courseId` value or a `schoolId` value.
 This value will be used to determine where the user is redirected after logout.
 If both values are provided, the `courseId` will be used.